RaspberryPiFoundation/python-curriculum/en-GB/modern-art/index.md

 + That’s fun, but it’s a lot to remember and type every time you want to set a turtle to a random colour and it’s not very easy to read.

-    In Python we can use def to define a function that we can call whenever we need to set the turtle to a random colour.
+    In Python we can write `def` to define a function that we can call whenever we need to set the turtle to a random colour.

-    Note that you’ve been calling functions already, `color()` and `randint()` are functions that have been defined for you.
+    You’ve been calling functions already, `color()` and `randint()` are functions that have been defined for you.

     Let’s put the random colour code into a function using def: